Blog

 Rotator Cuff Injuries: Treatment Options That Work

-You reach overhead, and your shoulder suddenly pulls or aches more than usual You lift a bag.
+You lift a bag.
 Reach for a shelf.
 Something tugs.
 A small pinch.
 Then a dull ache.
 That’s how many rotator cuff injuries begin.
 Not from trauma—but repetition.
 Microstrains build silently.
-Then one day, the shoulder says no. You try to sleep,…
+Then one day, the shoulder says no. You try to sleep, but lying on one side brings burning discomfort Night feels longer.
+One position…

 Read more